New REAL ID Law | Updated 1/14/19

-REAL ID Compliant DL/ID cards allow applicants to:
+REAL ID Compliant Drivers License/ID cards allow applicants to:

-The federal compliant REAL ID driver license or ID card is optional and only one federal compliant REAL ID card may be issued (DL or ID).
+The federal compliant REAL ID driver license or ID card is optional.
+Only one federal compliant REAL ID card may be issued (Drivers License or ID).

 You do not need a federal compliant REAL ID driver license or ID card to do any of the following:

-How Do I Prepare to Apply for a REAL ID Card?
+How Do I Apply for a REAL ID Card?

 A DMV field office visit is required to apply for the new REAL ID card.
 To apply for a REAL ID card, you must do the following:

-- Make an appointment (recommended) to visit a field office.
+Make an appointment (recommended) to visit a DMV office.

-- Show a California residency document that includes your physical California resident address.
+Show a California residency documents (2) that include your physical California resident address.
 Documents addressed to a PO Box must include the physical resident address on documents (for example utility bills).